kiriDevs/kiriCore/README.md

 - /isafk \<player name>
   - Check if a specific player is marked as AFK at the moment!
   - permission: kiri.core.afk.check
+- /afklist
+  - Print a list of all players marked as AFK at the moment
+  - permission: kiri.core.afk.list
 - /rename \<new item name>
   - Rename your currently held item! (max.
 32 characters of length)
   - permission: kiri.core.rename